 Let the dough rise (in a bowl covered with a damp cloth) until it is doubled in size.
 Shape into rolls and let rise again until nearly doubled.
 Bake at 400°F for twelve to fifteen minutes.

-This recipe makes three pans of largish rolls.
+This recipe makes three pans of largish potato rolls.